chikamichi/mgeco/README.md

 mg-ecoconstruction.com
 ======================

-Front-end for MG Éco, a building company.
+Front-end for MG Éco, a wooden frame house building company.

 Project's end goals & constraints:

-* make the gallery effective (snappy, maintainable)
+1. make the gallery effective (snappy, maintainable)
-* make the whole website responsive
+2. make the whole website responsive
-* improve SEO
+3. improve SEO
-* KISS implementation-wise so that the non-tech client can work on/with it
+4. keep it simple so that the non-tech client is then able to work on/with it

-Core ideas:
+How to implement / Core ideas:

+* build with webpack and associated stack
-* build a custom gallery based on the popular and well maintained PhotoSwipe; build with webpack
+* a snappy, custom gallery based on the popular and well maintained PhotoSwipe
-* build the CSS using Sass & Inuit CSS; design webpack's workflow to allow compiling the CSS using another tool
+* CSS using Sass & Inuit CSS (compiled with webpack, but allow for compiling using another tool)

 ## Synopsis

 * Install dependencies: `npm install`
-* Compile vendors' JS: `npm run build:vendor`
+* Compile vendors' independent JS bundle (DLL): `npm run build:vendor`
-* Compile JS & CSS: `npm run build [-- --watch]`
+* Compile project's JS/CSS bundle: `npm run build [-- --watch]`
-* Compile for production: `NODE_ENV=production npm run build[:vendor]`
+* Compile project's JS/CSS bundle for production: `NODE_ENV=production npm run build[:vendor]`

-## Installing a third-party library
+## Adding a third-party library

-1. Add to package.json (or `npm i -[S|D] library_name`)
+1. Add the library to package.json (or `npm i -[S|D] library_name`)
-2. Require from src/js/vendors.js
+2. Require the library from src/js/vendors.js
 3. Rebuild the vendors DLL with `npm run build:vendor`

-Only the JS gets included in the DLL.
-(S)CSS files and other assets like images are better handled manually at this stage.
+Only the vendor's JS assets get included in the DLL.
+(S)CSS files and other assets such as images are better handled manually at this stage.

 ## TODO